-• Withdrawal/Out-Processing: Patrons are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
+Withdrawal/Out-Processing: Patrons are required to provide a minimum of 30 days' notice in writing prior to withdrawal from CDC and SAC Before/After care.
 This notice (available at the facility's front desk) should be given to the Center Director, Assistant Director or front desk staff.
 Patrons who fail to submit written notification will continue to be charged their normal child care fees until written notification is received.
-Patrons may also use the two week vacation leave option in lieu of the two week notice of withdrawal.
-However, patrons must still provide a two week advance notice prior to taking this vacation leave to allow for billing adjustments.
+Patrons may also use the two week vacation leave option in lieu of the 30 days' notice of withdrawal.
+However, patrons must still provide 30 days advance notice prior to taking this vacation leave to allow for billing adjustments.

-A one-time ten percent reduction may be applied to the final payment for full day, and before/after school care programs when a 30-day notification for withdrawal/disenrollment from a program is provided.
+A one-time ten percent reduction may be applied to the final payment for full day, and before/after school care programs when more than 30-day notification for withdrawal/disenrollment from a program is provided.
 This reduction is not applied to Families transitioning to other on-post CYS programs (e.g. transitioning from CDC to SAC, etc.).